Katie Hall (Australian politician)

 Kathryn Ann Hall is an Australian politician serving as the elected member for the Electoral district of Footscray in the Victorian Legislative Assembly since 2018.
 She is a member of the Australian Labor Party.
+Hall is a sixth-generation resident of Melbourne’s inner west and a mother of two.

 Early career

-Before her election, she was employed as a corporate communications specialist.
-She was also an advisor to former federal attorney-general Nicola Roxon, and she spent time working at the Australian Council of Trade Unions, City of Melbourne, and Victoria Police.
+After majoring in Sociology at Monash University, Hall was a corporate communications specialist, working at the ACTU, DonateLife, Victoria Police, City of Melbourne, and the North East Link Authority.

+Hall was also an advisor to former Federal Attorney-General, Nicola Roxon, and worked for former Prime Minister, Julia Gillard.

 Political career

-Katie was elected as member for Footscray at the 2018 Victorian state election after the retirement of Marsha Thompson, the former member for Footscray.
+Hall was elected as member for Footscray at the 2018 Victorian state election after the retirement of Marsha Thomson, the former member for the district.